Addressing Neck and Back Pain When You’re Working from Home

 Physical therapy is available, in person or by telehealth

-McGee says it makes sense to check in regularly with a physical therapist just as you would with your primary care doctor — particularly if you’re in pain.
-“If you’re experiencing neck and back pain and are concerned about how your home work environment is affecting that, reach out to a professional near you.”
-He notes that Maryland is a direct access state, so the vast majority of insurance providers do not require a physician’s referral.
+It makes sense to check in regularly with a physical therapist just as you would with your primary care doctor — particularly if you’re experiencing neck and back pain and are concerned about how your home work environment is affecting that.
+Maryland is a direct access state, so the vast majority of insurance providers do not require a physician’s referral.